Paulnolan90/P2-JavaScriptMatchGame/README.md

 Throughout the development and testing stages, I utilized the Chrome Developer Tool to mimic various viewport sizes, including desktop, laptop, tablet, and mobile views, to ensure the website's responsiveness and compatibility.

 - ### User stories' testing:
-    - I would like to play a simple game to test my memory by matching up pairs of images
+    - To engage in a memory test game by pairing up identical images.
-        - Memory match game uses Pokemon images to test the users memory - hidden images are arranged at random and change position each time the game is loaded
+        - The game uses pairs of images of famous footballers which the user has to match, the images are hidden at random and change when the page is refreshed.
-    - I expect feedback to confirm each matching pair made and the matched images remain on show
+    - Feedback to confirm each matching pair made and the matched images to change image so I don’t play the same card twice.
-        - sound effects play at game load stage, with each card turn-over, with each non-successful and successful matching, and successful game completion.
-Matched image pairs remain on show
-    - I expect to see my score
-        - score is displayed below the game grid
-    - I expect confirmation that I have completed the game successfully
+        - Every match that is made is presented with an alert from the browser that must be clicked before another attempt is made, the score will also go up by 1 and the player card will stay turned towards the user showing the player.
+    - Compatibility with multiple devices such as laptops, mobile phones, and tablets for gaming.
+        - Works and tested on multiple devices using different browsers(opera, edge & chrome).
+    - I anticipate receiving confirmation for each successful match and for the matched images to be displayed.
         - on successful game completion, a sound is played and a pop-up modal appears with a congratulaions message
-    - I would like the option to restart/replay the game
-        - a button appears below the game grid giving the player the option to restart.
-This presents a pop-up with a yes/no confirmation option.
-There is also a replay button within the game completion pop-up modal
-    - I expect to be able to play on different devices (laptop, mobile and tablet)
+    - To view my score.
+        - The score is shown clearly above the game and goes up by 1 every match that is made.
-        - the game was tested, and works, on desktop/laptop, tablet and mobile
+    - Confirmation that the game is completed.
-    - I expect to have fun! :)
-        - I had fun! :)
+        - The score changes message to say that you have won and after 5 seconds the game restarts.

 ### HTML Validation
 <details><summary>Home</summary>